ngeojiajun/dev-notes/php-dev-notes.md

 $b='text'; //text
 ?>
 ```
 The only difference between those is when the string is surrounded using `''`(single quote) the string will be interpreted "as it is".
 This means nearly all espace sequences are not interpreted except the `\'` that used to escape the `'` in the string.
-Also, the variable are not expanded in single quoted.
+Also, the variable are not expanded in single quoted strings.
 ```php
 <?php
 $hurray='Hurray';